rdkcentral/Lightning-UI-Components/CONTRIBUTING.md

 ### Git Commit Messages

-@lightning/ui enforces [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) through [husky](https://github.com/typicode/husky) pre-commit hooks.
+**IMPORTANT**: @lightning/ui releases are automatically triggered on merge to the `main` branch (and possibly other release branches like `next`).
+The new version number is determined by  [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) which are enforced through [husky](https://github.com/typicode/husky) pre-commit hooks.
+Read through this section carefully because it will directly impact semantic versioning.

 This is the message template: